glazzara/vaucanson1/doc/README.txt

 Licence
 =======

-Vaucanson  is released under  the GNU  Lesser General  Public Licence.
+Vaucanson is released  under the GNU General Public  Licence.
 See the file ``COPYING`` (at the root of the source tree) for details.

 Contacts